Thursday, April 2, 2026

 This image shows, by the red line, that there was once a north wing to the Mount Carmel Shrine, which was destroyed by the 1967 fire.

-A great urban fire occurred in Toronto occurred on the night of August 28, 1969.
+A great urban fire occurred in Toronto on the night of August 28, 1969.
 The glow of the fire could be seen from Niagara Falls.

 The Toronto fire began at the Oliver Lumber Company and spread from there.
 Near where the arsonist lived, and the site of some of his fires, is the city of North Tonawanda.
 The nickname of North Tonawanda is "The Lumber City", because of the logs that used to be brought in on the Erie Canal to be sawn into lumber.
 The main street in North Tonawanda is Oliver Street.
 There were many 84 Lumber stores in the area, which seemed to be the arsonist's favorite targets.
 This Toronto fire happened 84 days after the June 5 fire at the Burning Spring Wax Museum.
-This resonates with how the Mill Street fire came 8 weeks after the Sagamore fire, on 4/4.

 The site of this major Toronto fire is now the Walter Saunders Memorial Park.
 Image from Google Earth.